-Kahl’s responsibilities also include scheduling oversight for the CW Network, a joint venture of CBS Corporation and Warner Bros.
+Kahl’s responsibilities include scheduling oversight for The CW Network, a joint venture of CBS Corporation and Warner Bros.
 Entertainment.
-In addition, Kahl is on the Board of TVGN, the general entertainment cable channel that is a joint venture between CBS and Lionsgate Entertainment.
+In addition, Kahl is on the Board of POP, a new cable network (currently known as TVGN) launching in 2015 that is a joint venture between CBS and Lionsgate Entertainment.

-In the 2010-2011 season, Kahl strategically relocated THE BIG BANG THEORY to Thursday at 8:00 PM, where it has since grown to become television's top-rated comedy in viewers and key demographics, while opening a new winning comedy block.
-This fall, CBS will build on its comedy success with the expansion to a two-hour Thursday comedy block.
+In one of his scheduling moves, he strategically relocated THE BIG BANG THEORY to Thursday at 8:00 PM, where it has since grown to become television's top-rated comedy in viewers and key demographics, while opening up a winning Thursday comedy block.

 Kahl, who had been Senior Vice President, Program Planning and Scheduling since August 1998, joined CBS in January 1996 as Vice President, Scheduling, CBS Entertainment, following three years as Director, Network Research at Warner Bros.
 Television.
-In that position, he was responsible for the day-to-day research operations of the studio and the analysis of its unprecedented roster of series including “ER,” “Friends,” “Murphy Brown” and “The Drew Carey Show,” among others.
-He also developed and implemented the industry’s first in-house testing facility that, under his direction, was crucial to the studio’s success during the 1995-1996 season, when it placed a record 20 series on fall schedules.
+In that position, he was responsible for the day-to-day research operations of the studio and the analysis of its unprecedented roster of series, including “ER,” “Friends,” “Murphy Brown” and “The Drew Carey Show.”
+He also developed and implemented the industry’s first in-house testing facility that, under his direction, was crucial to the studio’s success during the 1995-1996 season when it placed a record 20 series on fall schedules.

 He joined Lorimar Television in 1990 (before Lorimar and Warner Bros.
 Television combined operations) as a research intern and quickly rose through the ranks as Research Analyst and then Manager, before assuming responsibility for the research department in 1993.